djalbat/the-occam-user-manual/getting-to-grips-with-the-ide.md

 Or you can click on any character in the dropdown list to give the same result.

 Lastly, a word or two about undo and redo functionality.
-The keyboard shortcut to undo the last group of openations is the usual command or control key together with the 'Z' key.
+The keyboard shortcut to undo the last group of operations is the usual command or control key together with the 'Z' key.
 For redoing, hold the shift key down.
 Unlike other text editors if you partically traverse the redo buffer and then make a fresh operation then the partial remains of the redo buffer are not obliterated.
 Instead they are transformed using the same operational trnasformations that are employed in sessions.